 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with the financial liabilities.
-The enterprise is exposed to this risk mainly in respect of its accounts payable, due to Algonquin Treaty Negotiation Funding Trust, due to Algonquin Opportunity (No.2) Corporation and due to Province of Ontario.
+The enterprise is exposed to this risk mainly in respect of its accounts payable, due to Algonquins of Ontario Opportunities Trust and due to Algonquin Treaty Negotiation Funding Trust.